emge1/tracardi-is-in-given-time-span/README.md

 This code can be run within Tracardi workflow.

-# Is in time span action
+# Local time span action

 The purpose of this plugin is to check if the local time is within defined time span.